International Conference of Women Engineers and Scientists: ICWES II - Cambridge

 The second ICWES conference was organised by the United Kingdom's Women's Engineering Society (WES) and took place in Cambridge, England in 1967.
 The themes of the conference were the application of technology to solve world food problems and the question of women's representation in engineering and science across the world.
 There were 309 listed attendees from 35 different countries, with attendees including Ghanaian zoologist Leticia Obeng, Ugandan engineer Miriam Muwanga, Japanese geochemist Katsuko Saruhashi, American aeronautical engineer Katherine Stinson, Betty Lou Bailey who worked for General Electric Company and engineer and journalist Elsie Eaves and Indian mechanical engineer Ila Ghose and K. K. Khubchandani.
-Nigerian physicists Deborah Ajakaiye and Ebun Adegbohungbe also attended.
+Nigerian physicists Deborah Ajakaiye and Ebun Adegbohungbe also attended as did Sri Lanka's first woman engineer Premala Sivaprakasapillai Sivasegaram.
 In The Woman Engineer – journal of WES – Leticia Obeng commented on the atmosphere of the conference: 'The change from the serious talks in the Chemistry Laboratory Hall to the gay atmosphere at the pre-banquet reception was a vivid demonstration of the adaptability of the human female to varying conditions.'
 British attendees included engineers Isabel Hardwich, Ira Rischowski (who was accommodation secretary), Rose Winslade, Cicely Thompson, and Hettie Bussell.
 No delegates attended from Russia due to the Six-Day War.